-Life After 25C: How to Stack PSEG and NYSERDA Heat Pump Rebates in 2026
+Life After 25C: How the PSEG and NYSERDA Heat Pump Rebates Work in 2026

 The federal 25C heat pump tax credit is gone.
-Here's how Long Island homeowners stack PSEG and NYSERDA rebates and incentives in 2026 to still come out ahead.
+Here's how Long Island homeowners use the PSEG Long Island rebate and other incentives in 2026 to still come out ahead.

 The federal tax credit everyone got used to is gone, and a lot of homeowners haven't caught up yet